abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Reflection of a triangle](../03_monoid/reflection.svg)

-Those two operations and their composite results in a group called $Dih3$ that is not abelian (and is furthermore the *smallest* non-abelian group).
+Those two operations and their composites result in a group called $Dih3$ that is not commutative i.e. it is *non-abelian* (and is furthermore the *smallest* non-abelian group).

 ![The group of rotations and reflections in a triangle](../03_monoid/symmetry_reflection.svg)